How To Talk Comedy Writer – New Update

 Detonator Word – the key word that reveals the joke – which should be as close to the end of the punchline as is linguistically possible. [via John O’Farrell]

 Scales – the first hour or so on a writing session, when everyone’s flexing their muscles, usually with the most inappropriate and unbroadcastable material [via Jason Hazeley].
-If the writers gathered in the room aren’t all acquainted, scales are a good quick way to get to know each others’ comic sensibilities.
-Once in the 90s, me and Kevin were working on a mainstreamish ITV pilot, during which we had an ideas session with Kim Fuller who we hadn’t met before.
-We quickly embarked on some weird and completely unbroadcastable flights of fancy about the IRA – who were still active at the time.
-There were some ITV execs in the room; they looked increasingly terrified, imagining that this was the sort of stuff we might write for the show.
+If the writers gathered in the room aren’t all acquainted, scales are a good quick way to get the measure of each other.
+Once in the 90s, me and Kevin were working on a mainstreamish ITV pilot, during which we had an ideas session with Kim Fuller, who we hadn’t met before.
+We immediately embarked on some weird and completely unbroadcastable flights of fancy about the IRA – who were still active at the time.
+There were some ITV execs in the room; they looked increasingly ashen, imagining that this was the sort of stuff we would write for the show.
 They didn’t know we were doing scales.

 Turd in a Slipper – a joke which feels good, but isn’t really any good. [via Judd Apatow]